-Does Invoking Appraisal Toll the Statute of Limitations?
+Does Appraisal Toll the Statute of Limitations?

 The Problem: A Ticking Clock and a Slow Process